Medicare Advantage Plans

 - Coinsurance.
 Coinsurance is the percentage of the cost of a service that you pay after the plan pays its portion of the cost.
 For example, a plan might pay 85 percent of the cost of a covered service, while you pay the remaining 15 percent.

 - Annual maximum out-of-pocket limits.
 This is the maximum or total amount you will pay towards the parts A & B costs.
+It doesn’t apply to your drug costs.
 You can find the out-of-pocket limits in the Medicare & You handbook and at www.Medicare.gov.
 In addition, plans can't charge more than what original Medicare would charge for administration of chemotherapy services, renal dialysis services, and skilled nursing care.
 Services your plan denied won't count toward the annual maximum out-of-pocket amount.

 Things to Consider Before You Buy a Medicare Advantage Plan

-- If you have other insurance - such as a group retirement plan, Medicaid, or military retiree coverage ? find out whether the Medicare Advantage plan will work with it.
+- If you have other insurance - such as a group retirement plan, Medicaid, or TRICARE-for-Life, military retiree coverage find out whether and how the Medicare Advantage plan will work with it.
 Be sure to compare the costs and benefits of Medicare Advantage plans with your other coverage options.
-Medicare Advantage plans might provide more benefits than original Medicare, such as, providing transportation to and from the doctor's office.

 - If you can't buy a Medicare supplement policy, you can generally enroll in a Medicare Advantage plan regardless of your health history, unless you have end-stage renal disease.
 A Medicare Advantage plan can't drop you if you are diagnosed with end-stage renal disease after you've joined the plan.